AnotherLiu/arena-prototype2/README.md

 I packed the prototype into a windows app with Electron, here is the download link: https://lenovobeijing-my.sharepoint.com/:u:/g/personal/liuzy32_lenovo_com/EbZckaO50iNCrlhbDiNpCG8B2ovMe5gTu6yy-NfBqEGkFw?e=2dCUCd

-I'll try to keep this local portotype updated but it is expected if it is not.
+I'll try to keep this local prototype updated but it is expected if it is not.

 ## Sandbox Online Prototype

-This prototype is also synced on codesandbox, here is the link: https://codesandbox.io/s/arena-prototype-khp40
+This prototype is also synced on codesandbox, here is the link: https://codesandbox.io/s/arena-prototype-khp40 If it shows error, try reloading the page.